volodymyrhudyma/blog/content/blog/2020-09-01-algorithms-quick-sort-in-javascript.md

 ## Pros and Cons

-Even though Quick Sort is an efficient algoritthm, the efficiency is majorly impacted by which element is chosen as the pivot point.
+Even though Quick Sort is an efficient algorithm, the efficiency is majorly impacted by which element is chosen as the pivot point.

 #### Pros

 * Simplicity
 * High performance if the pivot element was correctly chosen
-* Being an in-place algorithm, which means that it requires small additional amounts of memory to perform a sorting operation.
+* Being an in-place algorithm, which means that it requires small additional amounts of memory to perform a sorting operation

   > In computer science, an **in-place algorithm** is an algorithm which transforms input using no auxiliary data structure.
 However a small amount of extra storage space is allowed for auxiliary variables.
   >
   > The input is usually overwritten by the output as the algorithm executes.
   >
-  > In-place algorithm updates input sequence only through replacement or swapping of elements
+  > In-place algorithm updates input sequence only through replacement or swapping of elements.

 #### Cons